 8. Resident Evil

-OG Resident Evil has it’s charms, but it looks fugly, the dialogue is atrocious, and has not agedd well.
+OG Resident Evil has its charms, but it has simply not aged well.
 While you can still have fun playing the game, there are much better Resident Evil games out there.
-Don’t get me wrong I do still love the game, and the difficulty is perfect for me (tough as old boots) but as a novice playing this you’ll be annoyed by some moments of retrospectively poor game design.
+Don’t get me wrong I do still love the game, and the difficulty is perfect but as a novice playing this you’ll be annoyed by some moments of retrospectively poor game design.

 7. Resident Evil: Revelations 2

 A venerable mixed bag, it tries to combine the idiocy of Resident Evil 6 and the Survival Horror of Revelations.
-It does not succeed, but isn’t bad.
+It does not succeed.

-You do finally get to play as Barry though, which is apparently important to some people.
+You do finally get to play as Barry, which is apparently important to some people.

 6. Resident Evil: Code Veronica